 &lt;sup>2 All statutory references are to the Welfare and Institutions Code, unless otherwise noted.

-3. Claimant, who has been diagnosed with high functioning autism, suffers a number of challenges according to Mother's report, such as engaging in tantrums, physical aggression, verbal aggression, and non-compliance.
+3. Claimant, who has been diagnosed with high functioning autism, suffers a number of challenges according to Mother's report, such as engaging in tantrums, physical aggression, verbal aggression, non-compliance, and property damage.

 HISTORY OF SERVICES